 But also knowing that I’m going to do my research.
 I’m going to ask the advice of experts who have done and gone through this before and have achieved what I want to achieve so I’ve got all the right information.
 Then I think when you do these things, you’re going to be able to more quickly achieve your goals for your life and the lifestyle that you want for yourself and your family.

 He gives his own book recommendation and also tells us about how useful podcasts can be as well.

-There’s many that inspired me across the years and more recently podcasts.
-So I think subscribing to property investory and making sure that you get this advice in your ear on a daily basis, on your commute to work or wherever it might be.
+There are many that inspired me across the years and more recently podcasts.
+So I think subscribing to Property Investory and making sure that you get this advice in your ear on a daily basis, on your commute to work or wherever it might be.
 I think that’s really important to surround yourself with the right advice and the right people.
 Maybe it comes through podcasts or from books and one book in particular that has inspired me over the last 12 months has been, ‘Work Less, Make More’, which is a pretty inspiring title.
 It follows a little bit around my philosophy recently which is trying to take a little bit of a step back, work a little bit less, but still increase my wealth and increase my cash flow.
 And that’s a book written by James Schramko.

 Property investment can be pretty stressful and you need to be able to take a timeout and relax your mind.
 Austin shares with us how he is able to do that.

 I’d say sport like when it comes to property investing, I think it can be quite stressful or any financial investments like they are big decisions.
 When you are going and purchasing such a big thing like a property, clearing your head and making sure you have the right focus and getting that thousand-foot view of your life rather than just being ingrained in the daily tasks and the whole rat race.
 It’s good to step back and take another look from a different angle at these decisions and what you’re doing and moving forward.
 And so for me, it’s a real sport that allows me to do that.